 Carer Burnout: Recognising It Before It Breaks You

-There are around 6.5 million unpaid carers in the UK — people who look after a parent with dementia, a sibling with a disability, a partner with a chronic illness, a child with additional needs.
-Some estimates put that figure closer to 10 million when you account for those who don't identify themselves as carers at all.
-That last part matters.
+Carers UK's State of Caring 2025 survey put the number of unpaid carers in the UK at 5.8 million — people looking after a parent with dementia, a sibling with a disability, a partner with a chronic illness, a child with additional needs.
+Separate Carers UK polling, which asks a broader question and captures people who wouldn't tick a box marked "carer", puts the true figure above 10 million.
+That gap matters.
 One of the defining features of carer burnout is that it often arrives before the person experiencing it has accepted the word "carer" as one that applies to them.

 This article is for unpaid carers.
 Not professional care workers, though the overlap is real.
 This is for the person who picked up caring gradually — a few extra hospital appointments, a prescription to collect, staying overnight more often — until it became the structure of their life.
 It is for the person who loves who they are caring for and is running out of themselves anyway.